 Education: In cooperation with Fort Wayne Community Schools, Crossroad operates an on-campus school that provides a complete academic program.
 Residents have mandatory study time, and individual tutoring is available.
 Youth who are doing well in their treatment may attend public school off campus.

-Recreation: Crossroad’s Northland Education/Recreation Building has a competition-sized swimming pool, gymnasium, and exercise room.
+Recreation: Crossroad’s Northland Education/Recreation Building has a gymnasium and exercise room.
 Boys and girls also may go off campus for activities such as art or music lessons, movies, concerts, sports events or bowling.